Academics in the Lower School

 Chase’s third graders are marked by a growing spirit of confidence and independence.
 To nurture this growth, we provide students with ample opportunities to work independently and in small groups.
 Discipline and study habits are strengthened through the use of a daily planner, which helps our students organize nightly homework as well as longer-term projects.
 Our exuberant third graders love to share and tell stories, which we highlight during morning meeting.
 Concurrently, our students develop into attentive listeners who ask thoughtful and relevant questions of their peers.

 Our third graders move from learning to read to reading to learn.

 Our teachers instill the joy and love of reading into our third graders.
 They choose from an intriguing variety of fiction and non-fiction texts, which complement our science and social studies curriculum.
 Books about Native Americans, space explorers, inventions, and many more engage our third graders’ curiosity.

 Writing is a core academic piece for third grade.
 The curriculum focuses on producing well-organized paragraphs, along with the central elements of a research paper.

 At the end of the year, our students’ work and creativity is displayed in research papers and imaginative experiments at the science fair.

 As they enter the upper elementary years, our students continue to develop the maturity and self assurance that is the hallmark of a Chase education.
-They switch classrooms seamlessly for math and science, keep a daily planner and take greater ownership of their assignments.
+They switch subjects seamlessly, leave the classroom for specials like art and PE, keep a daily planner and take greater ownership of their assignments.